Master's Degree Programme in Law and Information Society

 Please see the degree structure above.
 The detailed information about the courses included in the degree will be published in the programme study guide latest in June 2020.
 The current study guide is valid until July 2020.

 The degree consist of different types of studies.
 The studies begin with an introductory course.
 In the language courses students will practise research writing in English.
 The students who are not fluent with Finnish language must study a Finnish language course.

-The students will study three modules, which each consist of 15 to 25 credits of studies.
+The students will study three modules.
 In the module 1, the studies must be selected from the Faculty of Law courses in English.
 Module 2 may consist of either the Faculty of Law studies or studies in other units.
 The module 3 studies must be studied in another unit than the Faculty of Law.
 The students will be given guidance in selecting the courses.

 Faculty of Law has four focal areas of research: